 With Release 1.2, Zenko introduced an Azure Blob-native storage API, Blobserver, which manages stored objects in a Microsoft Azure Blob storage-compatible namespace.
 The subset of Azure Blob-compatible APIs available to Blobserver is also documented here.

 Most Zenko tasks can be managed using the web-based Orbit service.
 More advanced users, however, may wish to interact directly with Zenko using its REST APIs.
-This guide provides an API reference for the benefit of such users.
+This guide provides an API and command reference for the benefit of such users.

 Some properties can only be managed through other APIs.
 Documentation is also furnished here for addressing Prometheus and Backbeat.
 Prometheus API access is direct.
 The Backbeat API is accessed through CloudServer API calls.